mrSamDev/landing-and-blog/src/content/blog/use-sync-external-store.md

 1. No more torn UI where half the components thought we were on mobile and half on desktop
 2. Predictable, controlled renders that weren't firing on every pixel change
-3. Proper cleanup that prevented the memory leaks we'd experienced
+3. Proper cleanup that prevented potential memory leaks related to event listeners.

 ### 2. localStorage Synchronization Across Tabs